 - Building the capacity of community mobilizers in participatory SBCC methodologies through implementation of the Journey to a Bright Future and Radio Listening Groups.

 - Rolling out the Get Kol Art, Pik Welbodi campaign in communities, tying together the various components of the program under this unique platform designed to create positive and lasting impressions related to the benefits of optimal RMNCH behaviors.

-HC3/Sierra Leone also conducts qualitative and quantitative research to: better understand knowledge, behaviors, attitudes and practices that affect uptake of optimal RMNCH behaviors, incorporate the findings into program design, and monitor outcomes.
+HC3 Sierra Leone also conducted qualitative and quantitative research to better understand knowledge, behaviors, attitudes and practices that affect uptake of optimal RMNCH behaviors; incorporate the findings into program design; and monitor outcomes.